Can Language Models Replace Programmers for Coding? REPOCOD Says 'Not Yet': Benchmark

 Figure~\ref{fig:overview} (a) shows the data collection pipeline. \ours utilizes GitHub as the source of our data.
 To filter noisy data such as functions with missing descriptions and test cases, we employ a three-stage data collection pipeline to efficiently collect target functions with good documentation and the corresponding test cases for validation.

-\newsubsubsection{Step I: Repository Selection} The selection criteria include open-sourced repositories with Python as the primary language ($\geq$70\%) and those with no less than 2k stars, as popular repositories tend to be well-maintained~\cite{swebench}.
-We clone the latest version of these repositories for \textit{step II} and \textit{step III}'s analysis.
+\newsubsubsection{Step I: Repository Selection} The selection criteria include open-sourced repositories where Python is the primary language ($\geq$70\%) and those with no less than 2k stars, as popular repositories tend to be well-maintained~\cite{swebench}.
+We clone the latest version (as of October 2024) of these repositories for analysis in \textit{Step II} and \textit{Step III}.

 \newsubsubsection{Step II: Target Function Selection} For each collected repository, we perform both static and dynamic analysis to accurately identify the functions defined in the repository that are invoked by the developer-provided test cases, with detailed docstrings as function specifications.